harness/developer-hub/kb/platform/harness-platform-faqs.md

 5. ./aws/install

-### What Prometheus metrics are exposed on the delegate?
+### Which Prometheus metrics are exposed on the delegate?

 For a list of Prometheus metrics exposed on the Harness Delegate, go to [Delegate metrics](/docs/platform/delegates/manage-delegates/delegate-metrics/).